Key points

 You can use Solv to find nearby urgent care clinics.

-A hernia occurs when an internal organ pushes through a weakened area of muscle.
-They are most commonly found in the abdomen or groin area.
+A hernia is a condition where an internal organ pushes through a weakened area of muscle, often in the abdomen or groin.

-• What are the common signs and symptoms of a hernia?
+What are the common symptoms of a hernia?

-There are several types of hernias, including inguinal hernias, femoral hernias, umbilical hernias, and hiatal hernias.
-Each type of hernia has its own set of risk factors and occurs in different areas of the body.
+The different types of hernias include inguinal, femoral, umbilical, and hiatal hernias.
+Each type has different risk factors and occurs in different areas of the body.

 Treatment options for a hernia include surgery and a "watch and wait" approach.
 Lifestyle changes and self-care tips can also help manage hernia symptoms.